Our Policies & Procedures

 - Kaiako must sign an agreement about use of multimedia tools, and social and other online media.

-- Visitors and researchers may not take images of the faces of our tamariki without the specific permission of the Manager and parents/whānau because we will not know how these images could be used.
+- Visitors and relievers may not take images of the faces of our tamariki without the specific permission of the Manager and parents/whānau because we will not know how these images could be used.

 - We use a range of multimedia devices to support learning, professional development and as assessment and information sharing tools.